 Walks and Activities

 Koppernick entrance, west of Hix Road, south of Joy Road.
-Wildflowers, rookery activity and wildlife in silent forest.
+Walk a loop trail through the forest.
+Work is removing invasive plants.